 Because of NMTCs, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.

 Enterprise's NMTC projects have ranged from an elementary school in Portland, Ore., to a domestic violence shelter in Harlem, to a retail shopping center in Cleveland.
 In each case, our allocation has helped facilitate the completion of a vital local project that otherwise would not have moved forward.
-Through the program, Enterprise bridges financing gaps and provides a cushion against cash flow obstacles as projects reach stabilized operations.
+Using NMTC, Enterprise bridges financing gaps and provides a cushion against cash flow obstacles as projects reach stabilized operations.

-Our investments also help cover up-front costs associated with installing energy-efficient, water-saving and other sustainable green-building features through our Enterprise Green Communities NMTC program.
+Our investments also help cover up-front costs associated with installing energy-efficient, water-saving and other sustainable green-building features.

 We urge all members of the affordable housing and community development industries to get engaged in defending this critical tool.